0422 428 584

 For a worked example of how the process plays out end-to-end on a successful case, our GBP recovery case study walks through one we published with the client’s permission.

-Two policy shifts and one algorithm shift have changed the suspension landscape since mid-2025.
+Two policy shifts and one algorithm shift have changed the suspension picture since mid-2025.

 September 2025: the business links policy update.
 Search Engine Land covered the change when it dropped.
 Primary website URLs can no longer be link shorteners, social media profiles, app store links, or third-party booking platforms.
 They have to point to a dedicated, crawlable landing page that returns a 200 status.
-The first month after the update was the worst week in our queue all year.
+The month after the update was the busiest stretch in our queue all year.

 Ongoing: agency and manager account risk.
 If you’ve added an agency to your GBP and you don’t know what other accounts they manage, you’ve inherited their risk profile.
 We’ve seen entire portfolios of legitimate businesses go offline because the agency Gmail controlling them was flagged for activity on an unrelated client.